Co-Curricular Community Service Learning

 Community Technology Program (CTP) - off campus

-Sunpointe Village - help seniors connect with family and friends by teaching or assisting with skype/email/facebook using ipads or laptops
+- help seniors connect with family and friends by teaching or assisting with skype/email/facebook

-Okanagan Regional Library, Rutland Branch – tutor individuals one on one on tablets, computers or cell phones at the library
+- tutor individuals one on one on tablets, computers or cell phones

-Society for Learning in Retirement – be part of a team that leads a six week ‘technology’ course to senior’s on Mondays from 2-4 starting February 19th through to Monday March 26th.
-Includes basics of ipads, smartphones, laptops and how to use Facebook, Skype and apps.
+- be part of a team that leads a six week ‘technology’ course to senior’s on Wednesdays from 2:30-4:30 starting October 17th through to Monday November 21st We will be focusing on tablets and smart phone use.

 Youth Mentoring Programs- off campus